adhaamehab/arabicnlp/README.md

 [![Build Status](https://travis-ci.com/adhaamehab/arabicnlp.svg?branch=develop)](https://travis-ci.com/adhaamehab/arabicnlp)

 Arabic NLP is a python package that provides an implementation for natural language processing tasks for arabic language such as part-of-speech tagging, sentiment analysis, text similarity and more.
-This projetc is an active project that aims to build a standard tool for more advanced nlp tasks.
+This projetc works as the backbone for [TextBlob ar](https://github.com/adhaamehab/textblob-ar)

 ![books](./imgs/cover.jpeg)